meetpatty/HENkaku-webserver/README.md

 ##Prereqs for Nodejs webservice

-- Nodejs (obviously)
+- Nodejs (Tested with v4.4.7 LTS)
 - Request and Express (install using npm)
-- Proxy or other means to redirect call to go.henkaku.xyz to host machine

 ##Running Nodejs webservice

+1. Edit HENkaku-webservice.js.
+Change line 10 to `var localUrl = "http://<ipaddressofhost>/x";` replace <ipaddressofhost> with host IP.
+2. If you don't have Molecule installed on your vita, copy the pkg folder from HENkaku server release: https://github.com/henkaku/henkaku/releases to same folder as HENkaku-webservice.js located.
-1. Run the following command from the command line/terminal `node HENkaku-webservice.js`
+3. Run the following command from the command line/terminal `node HENkaku-webservice.js`
-2. On the target Vita browse to `http://<ipaddressofhost>`
+4. On the target Vita browse to `http://<ipaddressofhost>`

 ## Prereqs for ASP.NET webservice